James Rube Garrett Jr.

 James Rube Garrett Jr. (June 5, 1922 – March 6, 2011) was an author and United States Marine Corps officer.
-He is the author of A Marine Diary: My Experiences on Guadalcanal, An Eyewitness Account of the Battle of Guadalcanal.
-He was a Corporal, the Ammo Chief for I Battery, 3rd Battalion, 11th Regiment and a charter member of the 1st Marine Division, formed in Cuba in 1940.
+He is known for writing A Marine Diary: My Experiences on Guadalcanal.

+Garrett held the position of Ammo Chief for I Battery, 3rd Battalion, 11th Marines, while serving as a corporal in the Marine Corps.
+He was also a charter member of the 1st Marine Division, which was established in Cuba in 1940.
+Garrett wrote diaries during World War II, recording his experiences in the Solomon Islands during his four months of combat during the Guadalcanal campaign.